Moves Management: The Guide for Effective Fundraising

 When designing your moves management strategy, an outline like the one provided in our template is a useful starting point.
 However, the actual best practices your team uses when meeting with donors and implementing your strategy are what make all the difference.

-Clean your database and outline data hygiene procedures.
+Clean your database and practice data hygiene.

 The goal of moves management is to gain insight into every step of the giving cycle.
 Each move should be recorded and tracked in your nonprofit’s CRM system as data.